 17. eMail Marketing - There are dozens of Marketing Automation Systems that can send email out for your company.
 However, if you have approval and need to just send out a large number of emails, there are a few apps that work well with iPads.
 The Mailchimp App is a top web-based marketing app that allow you to run and manage your marketing campaigns from your iPad (or iPhone).

-18. Social Networking – We use the iPad to run our Social Networking Programs.
+18. Social Networking - We use the iPad to run our Social Networking Programs.
 It helps reduce the time it takes to manage your social networking programs.
 The following Social Networking Apps all work on the iPad: LinkedIn, Twitter, Facebook and Google+.
 Salesforce.com Chatter is another social networking App for business.
-Other Top Social Management Apps include: Hootsuite and TweetDeck.
+We use Hootsuite to manage our Social Marketing.
+They have a free version that you can test with three social services.

 Bonus Tips Added

-19. Voice Commands – Apple Siri (for the iPad and iPhone) and Google Now (on the latest versions of the Androids) are incredible productivity apps that are Free on the Tablets.
+19. Voice Commands - Apple Siri and Google Now are incredible productivity apps that are Free on the iPad Tablets.
 I use Siri all the time for sending and reading text messages and emails.
 I also use the voice function to speak instead of typing text into any field on an iPad.
-I use it for making ToDo lists, playing music, making calls and finding out the weather anywhere in the world.
+I use it for making To-Do lists, playing music, making calls and finding out the weather anywhere in the world.
 Once you start using these voice apps, you can see your productivity go up.
-Note: the voice technology is far from perfect…. so expect the unexpected
+Note: the voice technology is far from perfect... so expect the unexpected :)

 Tell us about your favorite iPad App that makes you more productive in the office... and why?